oracle/graal/docs/Debugging.md

 ## JVMCI and Graal specific options

 JVMCI and Graal options are specified by the `jvmci.*` and `graal.*` system properties respectively.
 These must be specified on the JVM command line.
-Modifications to these properties by application code are not seen by to JVMCI and Graal.
-A listing of all such properties can be obtained with`-XX:+JVMCIPrintSystemProperties`.
+Modifications to these properties by application code are not seen by JVMCI and Graal.
+A listing of all such properties can be obtained with `-XX:+JVMCIPrintProperties`.

 ## Debug Metrics
 Graal supports several types of *debug metrics* to record compiler related metrics.